 Communication succeeds when it creates relations.

-I have little idea about mechanics and physics was one of my favorite school subjects only for a very short time .
-Whether I liked the subject always depended entirely on the teachers and how well they taught it.
-The other day I saw a Youtube video that was all about mechanics, about differential gears, precisely.
+I have little idea about mechanics.
+Physics was one of my favorite school subjects only for a very short time.
+Whether I liked the subject had been depending entirely on the teachers, and how well they taught it.
+The other day, I saw a Youtube video that was all about mechanics, about differential gears, precisely.
 And I thought it was great.

 Jan Baetens takes a look at relatability in a blog article on the Cultural Studies department’s blog of the University of Leuven.
 The blog, by the way, has the beautiful claim “Blogging since 1425.”
 “Something is narratable if it can be retold,” Baetens writes, “but that is only the first and oldest meaning of the word.
 Today, “narratable” also refers to works that someone (a reader, a listener, a viewer) can “identify with.”

 This current concept of relatability is mostly encountered where fictional content is discussed.
 In a feuilletonistic context, the term was discussed in 2014 by Rebecca Mead in the New Yorker, quite critically.
 Mead believes that cultural audiences can be expected to make a connection to the content presented itself, and that criticizing something for not being relatable enough is not really a legitimate criticism of content.